madannaik/MLOPS/README.md

 Therefore, many businesses are investing in their data science teams and ML capabilities to develop predictive models that can deliver business value to their users.

-This document is for data scientists and ML engineers who want to apply **DevOps** principles to ML systems **(MLOps)**. **MLOps** is an ML engineering culture and practice that aims at unifying ML system development (Dev) and ML system operation (Ops).
+This project documentation is for data scientists and ML engineers who want to apply **DevOps** principles to ML systems **(MLOps)**. **MLOps** is an ML engineering culture and practice that aims at unifying ML system development (Dev) and ML system operation (Ops).
 Practicing MLOps means that you advocate for automation and monitoring at all steps of ML system construction, including integration, testing etc.